<EDIT> There is an easier method if you cannot be bothered with fresh pomegranate. See the recipe below.

 Add all ingredients to a mixing glass and shake with ice to chill.
 Strain into a chilled cocktail glass and garnish with an orange twist.

 The Monkey Gland is delicious.
-For some reason this strikes me as a morning cocktail—probably because of the orange juice.
-One thing for sure is that you can't tell this is a gin cocktail.
+For some reason this strikes us as a morning cocktail—probably because of the orange juice.
+One thing for sure is that you can’t tell this is a gin cocktail.
 The absinthe helps to elevate and combine the flavors while the gin provides some structure to the drink.
-I am not sure where the name comes from—not sure that I want to know—but this one is tasty.
+We are not sure where the name comes from—not sure that we want to know—but this one is tasty.
 You could use it as an excuse to finally buy that expensive bottle of absinthe!

-These were the first two drinks I made with my grenadine, but you should lookup recipes for the Floridita, the Presidente, the Jack Rose and others to really settle into some classics.
-Next on my list is the Commodore cocktail:
+These were the first two drinks we made with our grenadine, but you should lookup recipes for the Floridita, the Presidente, the Jack Rose and others to really settle into some classics.
+Next on our list is the Commodore cocktail.

 2 oz bourbon whiskey